Semi-Infinite Programming for Collision-Avoidance in Optimal and Model Predictive Control: Collision-Avoidance Optimal Control

 \section{Collision-Avoidance Optimal Control}

-In this section, we first describe the robot shape parameterization utilized in this paper.
-We then present the collision-avoidance constraint formulation and the \textit{nominal} \gls{ocp} formulation.
+This section first describes the robot shape parameterization utilized in this paper.
+We then present the collision-avoidance constraint and the \textit{nominal} \gls{ocp} formulation.
 Subsequently, we detail the disturbance modeling considered in this paper.
 This section concludes with the \textit{robust} \gls{ocp} formulation.